Access to data from the Norwegian Prescription Database

 The NorPD has its own website www.norpd.no where you can create reports on the number of users of a particular drug or drug category.
 These data are accessible from 2004, with an annual update in March/April for data from the preceding year.

 Application for data

 The Norwegian Institute of Public Health (NIPH), as the data controller of the NorPD, may disclose more detailed data from the NorPD for projects that are in accordance with the objectives stated in the NorPD regulation.
-Application forms are available on the website of NIPH (see below).
-It is important to describe what the data will be used for (purpose) in the application.
 All applications are evaluated by the NorPD Data Access Evaluation Group.

 The data responsible institution must document the lawfulness of processing of the data.
 See the below section on legal requirements for more information.